The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 All finance documents are typically drafted in English.
 There are no specific requirements relating to the language used in documentation.

 Acquisition financings of Irish companies can be and are funded through a wide variety of instruments (both debt and equity).
-The type and complexity of the financing arrangements will depend on the purchaser, the target, the relevant business sector, market conditions and the make-up of the proposed creditor group.
+The type and complexity of the financing arrangements will depend on the purchaser, the target, the relevant business sector, market conditions and the composition of the proposed lender group.

 Given that most Irish targets typically fall within the mid-market space, the Irish acquisition finance market is dominated by senior-only structures.
 However, other types of debt funding may be used, depending on the specifics of the deal, and it is not uncommon for the capital structure to comprise a mixture of funding sources.